acblaumeiser/ncOrtho/README.md

 ## ncOrtho
-NcOrtho is a software to predict orthologous micro-RNAs within a species of interest for a seed micro-RNA precursor sequence.
-Based on the seed sequence and a user defined set of species a core orthologous set of micro-RNA precursor sequences is constructed based on gene order.
+NcOrtho is a software to predict orthologous microRNAs within a species of interest for a reference microRNA precursor sequence.
+Based on the reference sequence and a user defined set of species a core orthologous set of microRNA precursor sequences is constructed based on gene order.
 This set is used to construct a covariance model which is in turn used to search your species of interest.
 For workflow details see the user manual (UserManual_ncOrtho.pdf).